 Simply, start at the base of the flower between the leaves and swirl and twirl until your heart’s content.

 Piped leaves are a beautiful addition to flowers on cakes, cupcakes and cookies.
-Bluprint offers so many classes to help you improve your piping skills.
-To learn more about piping flowers and leaves, check out Beth Somer’s Bluprint class The Wilton Method: Piped Flowers or advance your royal icing skills in Modern Piping with Joshua John Russell.
+Craftsy offers so many classes to help you improve your piping skills.
+To learn more about piping flowers and leaves, check out Beth Somer’s Craftsy class The Wilton Method: Piped Flowers or advance your royal icing skills in Modern Piping with Joshua John Russell.